6 Valentine's Day Promotion Ideas for Your Restaurant in 2026

 To do so, you need to prepare your restaurant for Valentine’s Day and create some promotional campaigns to drive bookings and footfall.

-Research suggests 85% of adults, aged 18 and up, are likely to celebrate Valentine’s Day.
+Roughly, 85% of adults, aged 18 and up, say they're likely to celebrate Valentine’s Day.
 Of those celebrating, nearly 74% “plan to dine at or order takeout/delivery from restaurants.”

 Read on to discover marketing and promotional ideas for your restaurant ahead of Valentine’s Day.
 From pre-event marketing tactics to day-of strategies and post-event retention techniques, we'll cover everything you need to make your restaurant’s Valentine's Day offering irresistible to guests.